 8. Everything Is Always About Her

 You just got off a 45-minute phone call with your twin only to realize that she didn’t ask you a single question about your life or how you’re doing.
 If she was dealing with an important issue or had some exciting news, that’s one thing.
-But if this happens pretty much every time you talk, then this relationship could be toxic.
+But it shouldn’t happen pretty much every time you talk.

 9. There Are Always Strings Attached

 Sure, your sis will pick up your kids from school, but you’ll never hear the end of how lucky you are to have her help…followed by an immediate request to reorganize her closet.
 We’re not suggesting our family members should do every little thing for us, but you should be able to ask for a favor without having her hold it over your head or immediately ask for something unreasonable in return.

 - How to Deal: “Don't allow yourself to be manipulated by passive-aggressive behavior and contingency-based relationships,”Vinall advises.
 This means your new best friend is a one-letter word: “No.” If you can’t help out this time, that’s OK.
 And if you find yourself the one needing assistance?
 “Be intentional about building outside relationships with friends who will have your back unconditionally.
 Be sure to be toward others the sort of person you need, as well, showing up for them with what you have to give with no expectation or demand of tit-for-tat reciprocity.”

 4 Ways to Cope If You Have a Toxic Sister

 1. Pick Your Battles

 Sometimes it’s worth agreeing to disagree.
 Though sisters are often similar in many ways, you have to remember that you’re each your own person.
 You and your sister might have totally different ideas about careers, relationships and parenting, and that’s fine.
 It’s important to identify the areas where neither of you is likely to change your mind and agree to respect the other’s opinion without judgement or hostility.